-After a pre-market approval application is submitted, the FDA has 45 days to determine whether the application is sufficiently complete to permit a substantive review and thus whether the FDA will file the application for review.
-The FDA has 180 days to review a filed pre-market approval application, although the review of an application generally occurs over a significantly longer period of time and can take up to several years.
+After a PMA is submitted, the FDA has 45 days to determine whether the application is sufficiently complete to permit a substantive review and thus whether the FDA will file the application for review.
+The FDA has 180 days to review a filed PMA, although the review of an application generally occurs over a significantly longer period of time and can take up to several years.
 During this review period, the FDA may request additional information or clarification of the information already provided.
 Also, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA as to the approvability of the device.
-Although the FDA is not bound by the advisory panel decision, the panel's recommendations are important to the FDA's overall decisionmaking process.
-In addition, the FDA may conduct a preapproval inspection of the manufacturing facility to ensure compliance with the Quality System Regulation, or QSR.
+Although the FDA is not bound by the advisory panel decision, the panel's recommendations are important to the FDA's overall decision-making process.
+In addition, the FDA may conduct a preapproval inspection of the manufacturing facility to ensure compliance with the Quality System Regulation ("QSR").
 The agency also may inspect one or more clinical sites to assure compliance with FDA's regulations.